 Clothing: Children should come to the center dressed appropriately for the weather (e.g) jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
 Children should come in "play clothes" so that they feel free to participate in indoor and outdoor activities.
 Please keep safety in mind when choosing clothing to send your child/youth in (ex: long cords/strings that could get caught in playground equipment, loose buttons that could be a choking hazard).
+Footy pajamas are not safe/appropriate for daily wear for children who can walk.
 Washable clothing is recommended as children may be involved in messy developmental activities (e.g. art, cooking, and water and sand play).